-For a period of 24 months or 24,000 miles, whichever comes first, from the date of purchase from an authorized dealer by the first retail purchaser, the Airstream Limited Warranty Addendum warrants the motorhome to be free from substantial structural defects in materials and workmanship.
+For a period of 24 months or 24,000 miles, whichever comes first, from the date of purchase from an authorized dealer by the first retail purchaser, Airstream warrants the motorhome to be free from substantial structural defects in materials and workmanship.

-For purposes of clarity, "Structural" shall be limited to the structure of the sidewalls, front and back walls, roof and floor.
+For the purposes of clarity, "Structural" shall be limited to the structure of the sidewalls, front and back walls, roof and floor.

-All other stipulations in the basic Airstream Limited Warranty shall apply.
+All other stipulations in the Basic Airstream Limited Warranty shall apply.